mightynerd/comfysoft/w/index.md

 codec, video framerate, bitrate, audio sample rate, audio bit deph and mutch more.
 Usually configured to appear as a right click option on video and audio files.

+## Other Tools

+### 7-Zip
+FOSS files archiver that supports various compression formats such as ZIP, RAR (extraction only), BZIP2, TAR, GZIP and ISO with main focus on the 7z format.
+The 7z format offers one of the best compression ratios, the developer claims it to be 30-70% better than ZIP.
+7z and GZIP files can be encrypted using AES-256 encryption and the programs integrates well with Windows shell (right click on file menu).

+### ShareX
+FOSS screenshot program written in C#.
+It is configured by creating task that can for example take a screenshot of a selected region, open it in the built-in image editor and then upload to a image host such as imgur with the URL copied to the clipboard automatically.
+A task can be triggered using a global hotkey while the program is running in the background.
+Apart from uploading screenshots, the program supports uploading of images to multiple image hosting services, regular files to file hosting services and text to text hosts.
+The program can also record screen regions and audio with advanced encoding settings and features various tools such as a color picker, file hash checker and QR code generator.

 ## Torrent Clients

 ### Qbittorrent